adrianaguilaruiz/tiendaCoders/README.md

 ## NEXT STEPS:

+- Implement the shop with more products and functions
+- User story
+- Add Javascript functions
+- Add corporate background image
 - Include a slider on the home page
-- Add background image

-## HOW TO INSTALL THIS PROJECT:

-??????????